dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

 It works from a new query built from the relevant terms present in the input.

 In this post, I will be focusing on *More-like-this query*.
 I will write new blog post for *k-nearest neighbor (kNN) search*

 You can find the full Elasticsearch documentation at [elastic.co](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html) for input parameters, term selection parameters, and query formation parameters.
 I will not delve into the details of these aspects.

-In this post, I will demonstrate product reviews for Apple and recommend similar reviews.
+In this post, I will demonstrate recommend similar reviews for Apple products.

-For this demo I will use `like` Document Input Parameters and `min_term_freq`, `max_query_terms`, and  `min_doc_freq` Term Selection Parameters.
+For this demo, I will use `like` Document Input Parameters and `min_term_freq`, `max_query_terms`, and  `min_doc_freq` Term Selection Parameters.

 **min_term_freq:** This sets the minimum term frequency, below which terms will be ignored from the input document.
 In our case, `min_term_freq` is set to `2`, indicating that the main document must have a term occurring two or more times.

 **max_query_terms:** This  defines the maximum number of query terms that will be included in the generated query.
 It imposes a limit on the number of terms in the query.
 In our case, max_query_terms is set to **12**, which means that if a documents contains more than **12** terms, it will not be considered related document and ignored.

 **min_doc_freq:** This specifies the minimum document frequency that a term must have to be considered when generating a query.
 Document frequency refers to the number of documents in which a term appears.